ual/dataquick/ucb_documentation/indicators.md

 ==========
 #### B. Number of sales

 For residential and commercial properties separately.
 Filter for arms-length transactions.
-Look at each year since 1988, or start with 2004, 2006, 2010, 2014 if simpler.

 **Output**
 • Output is in `stats_sales_residential_20141017.csv` and `stats_sales_commercial_20141017.csv`